-Liverpool would steadily progress in each of Houllier’s first three seasons, finishing fourth, third and then second as hopes raised of securing a first Premier League title.
-Whilst that would never come to fruition, the second of those seasons will live long in the memory for Liverpool supporters.
+Liverpool steadily progressed in each of Houllier’s first three seasons, finishing fourth, third and then second as hopes raised of securing a first Premier League title.
+Whilst that would ultimately never come to fruition, the second of those seasons will live long in the memory for Liverpool supporters.

-Houllier would guide the side to a remarkable treble of cup triumphs, his side inspired by the goals of Michael Owen and an emerging Steven Gerrard securing FA Cup, League Cup and UEFA Cup success in 2000/01.
+Houllier guided the side to a remarkable treble of cup triumphs, his side inspired by the goals of Michael Owen and an emerging Steven Gerrard to secure FA Cup, League Cup and UEFA Cup success in 2000/01.

-The downfall of Houllier’s reign came in the summer of 2002, when after finishing runners-up the previous season, Liverpool would get their transfer activity spectacularly wrong as they attempted to go one better.
+The downfall of Houllier’s reign came in the summer of 2002, when after finishing runners-up the previous season, Liverpool got their transfer activity spectacularly wrong as they attempted to go one better.

 The decision to sign El-Hadji Diouf over the on-loan Nicolas Anelka looks even more wildly bizarre in hindsight, whilst the likes of Salif Diao and Bruno Cheyrou endured entirely forgettable Anfield careers.

-Those mistakes would see Liverpool start to go backwards once more, finishing fifth and fourth in each of the next two seasons before the hierarchy once again decided on change.
+Those mistakes saw Liverpool start to go backwards once more, finishing fifth and fourth in each of the next two seasons before the hierarchy once again decided on change.